It is a projection of the bone or a small bony protrusion.

 The metatarsal bones are long bones that meet in front of the ankle and end at the base of the toes.

-This styloid process is a small bony projection that extends laterally from the base of the fifth metatarsal.
+This styloid process is a small bony projection extending laterally from the fifth metatarsal base.

-Fracture of this styloid causes pain, redness, and localized swelling at the base of the fifth metatarsal.
+Fracture of this styloid causes pain, redness, and localized swelling at the fifth metatarsal base.

 The styloid processes generally serve as attachment points for the ligaments and tendons that extend to the muscles.
-These bumps can be long like spines, or more rounded and tapered.
+These bumps can be developed like spines or more rounded and tapered.

-Fracturing or over-elongation of any of these bony protrusions can cause pain by compressing the muscles against the styloid process.
+Fracturing or over-elongation of bony protrusions can cause pain by compressing the muscles against the styloid process.

-In most cases, this type of injury involves surgical removal of the styloid process or surgical treatment of fractures that involves repositioning the bone and the use of pins, plates, or screws to hold the fragments in place in order to facilitate the healing.
+In most cases, this type of injury involves surgical removal of the styloid process or surgical treatment of fractures that involves repositioning the bone and using pins, plates, or screws to hold the fragments in place to facilitate the healing.

-Mild ulnar styloid fractures often only need a basic wrist cast.
-In some cases, the doctor may need to realign the bones before adding a cast.
+Mild ulnar styloid fractures often only need a primary wrist cast.
+The doctor may need to realign the bones in some cases before adding a form.